|Deaf People in Hitler’s Europe|

 The third section of the book poignantly records how deaf Jews were dealt with by the Nazis, and how they were assisted by hearing Jews in concentration camps.
 The final section of Deaf People calls for more research into the contradictory history of Deaf people in the Holocaust.
 Despite some overlaps in information from chapter to chapter, this book is a good source of information about disability and the Holocaust.
 Anyone who is interested in Deaf Studies, eugenics, Holocaust Studies, the treatment of minority groups, in general, or in disability as a category of Otherness will find this a worthwhile addition to their library.

-Donna F. Ryan was Professor of History at Gallaudet University, Washington, DC.
+Donna F. Ryan was a professor of history at Gallaudet University.

-John S. Schuchman is Professor Emeritus of History at Gallaudet University, Washington, DC.
+John S. Schuchman is Professor Emeritus of History at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST